-- Type in https://virtual-meetings.tsxtrust.com/1136 on your browser at least 15 minutes before the Meeting starts.
+- 1. Type in https://virtual-meetings.tsxtrust.com/en/1468/ on your browser at least 15 minutes before the Meeting starts.
 Please do not do a Google Search.
 Do not use Internet Explorer. - 2.
-Click on "I am a Guest".
+Click on "I am a Guest". - 3.
+Fill out the registration page required and click join meeting.

-If you have any questions or require further information with regard to voting your Shares, please contact TSX Trust Company toll-free in North America at 1-866-600-5869 or by email at tmxeinvestorservices@tmx.com.
+If you have any questions or require further information with regard to voting your Shares, please contact TSX Trust Company toll-free in North America at 1-866-600-5869 or by email at tsxtis@tmx.com